At the core of what we do is essential lavender oil produced from our plants

 Lavender plants available for purchase at our farm:

-English cultivars: Buena Vista, Hidcote, Croxton’s Wild Pricing: $5/4inch pot
+English cultivars: Buena Vista, Croxton’s Wild, Folgate, Hidcote, Mailette, Melissa Lilac, Melissa Pink, Purple Bouquet.
+Pricing: $5/4inch pot